uio-carpentry/organisational/workshop_operations/onboarding-checklist.md

 **3. After**
 * Right after the workshop, do a feedback round with your co-instructors and helpers, using the sticky note feedback as guidance.
-* A few days after the workshop, one of the co-instructors must **write a summary of the feedback and general impressions** from the workshop and sends these to the co-instructors and helpers.
+* A few days after the workshop, one of the co-instructors must **write a summary of the feedback and general impressions** from the workshop and send these to the co-instructors and helpers.
 * Workshop participants can ask for a Certificate of Attendance after the workshop:
 	* For non-standard workshops (e.g. when you cover only a part of the core lessons), we create a certificate automatically, ask [carpadmin@carpentry.uio.no](mailto:carpadmin@carpentry.uio.no).
-	* For standard workshops (i.e., a 2-day full program covering all core lessons), learners can obtain a certificate by following the instructions in the Carpentries Handbook.
+	* For standard workshops (i.e., a 2-day full program covering all core lessons), learners can obtain a certificate by following the instructions in the [Carpentries Handbook](https://docs.carpentries.org/index.html).

 #**In case of emergency:**
 * In case of fire call 110
 * In case of medical emergency call 113
 * In an emergency, call 112 or UiO security 228 56666
-* If someone gets locked into or out of a building, call UiO facility management 228 55007
+* If someone gets locked in or out of a building, call UiO facility management 228 55007
-* Lost and Found: Contact carpadmin@carpentry.uio.no or the local building administrator for UiO buildings.
+* Lost and Found: Contact [carpadmin@carpentry.uio.no](mailto:carpadmin@carpentry.uio.no) or the local building administrator for UiO buildings.

 #*Get in contact with workshop participants:*
-* Send an email to carpadmin@carpentry.uio.no so that the local coordinator will send the email on behalf of you from the registration system
+* Send an email to [carpadmin@carpentry.uio.no](mailto:carpadmin@carpentry.uio.no) so that the local coordinator will send the email on behalf of you from the registration system

 * * *